stratum/stratum/CONTRIBUTING.md

 ### Steps to Follow

-1. Fork Stratum into your namespace via the fork button on GitHub.
+1. Fork Stratum into your personal or organization account via the fork button on GitHub.

 2. Make your code changes.

 3. Pass all unit tests locally.
 Create new tests for new code and **add the targets to the [build-targets.txt](.circleci/build-targets.txt) and [test-targets.txt](.circleci/test-targets.txt) files** in the same PR, so CI can pick them up!
-To run all currently enabled tests execute this in the Stratum root directory: `xargs -a .circleci/test-targets.txt bazel test`
+Execute the following command in the Stratum root directory to run all currently enabled tests: `xargs -a .circleci/test-targets.txt bazel test`

 4. Check code style compliance with `cpplint` and `clang-format` (pre-installed in development docker container).

-5. Create a [PR on Github](https://github.com/stratum/stratum/compare).
+5. Create a [Pull Request](https://github.com/stratum/stratum/compare).
 Consider [allowing maintainers](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork) to make changes if you want direct assistance from maintainers.

 6. Wait for [CI checks](https://circleci.com/gh/stratum/stratum) to pass.
 You can check the [coverage report](https://codecov.io/gh/stratum/stratum) after they ran.
 Repeat steps 3. and 4. as necessary. **Passing CI is mandatory.** If the CI check does not run automatically, make sure you [unfollow your fork](https://support.circleci.com/hc/en-us/articles/360008097173) on CircleCI.